richardnikolas/jobsity-calendar-challenge/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner of all configured files on the project.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!